-View the earth as a sphere of radius r = 3,960 miles.
-We could slice the earth with a two-dimensional plane $\mathcal{P}0$ which is both perpendicular PSfrag replacements to a line connecting the North and South poles and passes through the x-axiscenter of the earth.
-Of course, the resulting intersection will trace out a y-axiscircle of radius r = 3,960 miles on the surface of the earth, which we call t-axis the equator.
-We call the plane $\mathcal{P}0$ the equatorial plane.
-Slicing the earth with any other plane $\mathcal{P}$ parallel to $\mathcal{P}0$ , we can consider the right triangle pictured below and the angle $\theta$ :
+View the earth as a sphere of radius r=3,960 miles.
+We could slice the earth with a two-dimensional plane \mathcal{P}0 which is both perpendicular to a line connecting the North and South poles and passes through the center of the earth.
+Of course, the resulting intersection will trace out a circle of radius r=3,960 miles on the surface of the earth, which we call the equator.
+We call the plane \mathcal{P}0 the equatorial plane.
+Slicing the earth with any other plane \mathcal{P} parallel to \mathcal{P}0 , we can consider the right triangle pictured below and the angle θ :

-Figure 13.15: Measuring latitude.
+Figure 15.15: Measuring latitude.

-Essentially two cases arise, depending on whether or not the plane $\mathcal{P}$ is above or below the equatorial plane.
-The plane $\mathcal{P}$ slices the surface of the earth in a circle, which we call a line of latitude.
+Essentially two cases arise, depending on whether or not the plane \mathcal{P} is above or below the equatorial plane.
+The plane \mathcal{P} slices the surface of the earth in a circle, which we call a line of latitude.
 This terminology is somewhat incorrect, since these lines of latitude are actually circles on the surface of the earth, but the terminology is by now standard.
-Depending on whether this line of latitude lies above or below the equatorial plane, we refer to it as the $\theta^{\circ}$ North line of latitude (denoted $\theta^{\circ}$ N) or the $\theta^{\circ}$ South line of latitude (denoted $\theta^{\circ}$ S).
-Notice, the radius b of a line of latitude can vary from a maximum of 3,960 miles (in the case of $\theta = 0^{\circ}$ ), to a minimum of 0 miles, (when $\theta = 90^{\circ}$ ).
+Depending on whether this line of latitude lies above or below the equatorial plane, we refer to it as the θ° North line of latitude (denoted θ° N) or the θ° South line of latitude (denoted θ° S).
+Notice, the radius b of a line of latitude can vary from a maximum of 3,960 miles (in the case of $\theta=0^{\circ}$), to a minimum of 0 miles, (when $\theta = 90^{\circ}$).
 When b = 0, we are at the North or South poles on the earth.

-In a similar spirit, we could imagine slicing the earth with a plane Q which is perpendicular to the equatorial plane and passes through the center of the earth.
+In a similar spirit, we could imagine slicing the earth with a plane \mathcal{Q} which is perpendicular to the equatorial plane and passes through the center of the earth.
 The resulting intersection will trace out a circle of radius 3,960 miles on the surface of the earth, which is called a line of longitude.
 Half of a line of longitude from the North Pole to the South Pole is called a meridian.
 We distinguish one such meridian; the one which passes through Greenwich, England as the Greenwich meridian.
+Longitudes are measured using angles East or West of Greenwich.
+Pictured below, the longitude of A is θ .
+Because θ is east of Greenwich, θ measures longitude East, typically written θ ° E; west longitudes would be denoted as θ ° W. All longitudes are between 0° and 180°.
+The meridian which is 180° West (and 180° E) is called the International Date Line.